Overview of the MCAT, DAT, and Other Entrance Exams (updated 7/5/16)

 How to Study for the MCAT or DAT:

-- To study for the MCAT: We believe the best way to study for the exam is to enroll in an MCAT review course (e.g. Kaplan, Princeton, Examkrackers, etc.) so that you can take advantage of the review materials and classroom instruction while also engaging in self-study at least 10 hours/week outside of the review course.
+- To study for the MCAT: We believe the best way to study for the exam is to enroll in an MCAT review course (e.g. Kaplan, Princeton, Examkrackers, etc.) so that you can take advantage of the review materials and classroom/online instruction while also engaging in self-study at least 10 hours/week outside of the review course.
 There are students who opt to study on their own for the MCAT, a method which has proven successful for some.
 However, keep in mind that the MCAT is a HIGH STAKES test, and you should commit yourself to a very structured and disciplined regimen for test preparation whether you are enrolled in a review course or not.
 We recommend that students take NO MORE THAN 14 SEMESTER HOURS the semester when they are actively preparing for the MCAT.
 Here are some study materials you should consider utilizing to supplement your MCAT review course:

 - Class notes from General Biology, General Chemistry, Organic Chemistry, General Physics, Introduction to Biochemistry, Introduction to Psychology, Introduction to Sociology, and your statistics course;